BobAnkh/ns3-parallel/README.md

 To run the example, you can first execute the script `setup-ns3.sh` then execute `cargo run --example simple` in the root directory.

+Currently support 4 config file formats: toml, ron, json, yaml.
+Example config files can see `config.toml` and `config.ron` under root. **Welcome contributions for any new config format**.

 ## Maintainer

 [@BobAnkh](https://github.com/BobAnkh)